Christian J. WardSenior Counsel

 - CenterPoint Energy Houston Electric, LLC v.
 Public Util.
 Comm’n of Tex.
 Successfully represented utility in administrative appeal challenging agency’s misinterpretation and misapplication of rule, which had cost utility several million dollars in energy efficiency performance incentives to which it was entitled.

 - Northwest Austin Municipal Utility District No. 1 v.
-Holder Litigation ending in a successful appeal to the U.S. Supreme Court regarding the “preclearance” and “bailout” provisions of the Voting Rights Act.
+Holder Litigation ending in successful appeal to the U.S. Supreme Court regarding the “preclearance” and “bailout” provisions of the Voting Rights Act.

 - Whiteman v.
 Dorotheum GMBH & Co.; Republic of Austria Successful appeals on behalf of the Republic of Austria in Second Circuit and U.S. Supreme Court that permitted payments from an Austrian fund to start flowing to victims of the Holocaust and their heirs.